 Loose grain abrasives are widely used throughout the finishing industry for blasting applications (prep for coatings) primarily, but can also be used as an additive to a vibratory deburring process to accelerate the cutting action.
+Some common materials include:

-- Glass beads are another popular product for finishing and are used in many different applications.
+- Glass beads: These are another popular product for finishing and are used in many different applications.
 The peening action provides minimal stress relief, along with a very nice and even satin finish.
 Automotive engine parts and aluminum or stainless final surface appearances use these, as do highway line paints for reflectivity.

 - Corn cob maize: 3 standard sizes; can be treated for polishing processes.

 - Walnut shell, crushed: 3 standard sizes (fine, medium and coarse); light or fine deburring and the main product for your red or green treated shells (polish)

 - Plastic blasting media: Crushed plastic in different MOL/Rockwell hardnesses.
 Blasting for paint removal when you cannot change the base surface profile.

 How Do You Choose the Right Abrasive for Your Application?